Johnstown 14-year-old charged with murder, to be tried as adult, in Indiana County stabbing

 Garreffa suffered from autism and was a 2021 graduate of Forest Hills High School.

-Preliminary hearings are schedule for Jan.
+Preliminary hearings are scheduled for Jan.
 13 at the Indiana County courthouse.